Analytics for Law Firms:

 The legal discovery process can be a long and grueling project.
 This is particularly true in the modern age of e-discovery, where thousands of digital files are collected and transferred in the blink of an eye.
+Here are some analytics for law firms.

 Now, not every firm will need to use these strategies in their discovery process.
 The use of analytics certainly isn’t necessary for successful e-discovery, and small firms unable to implement the necessary software may be able to get by without them.
 However, it’s important to understand how these processes work to keep yourself up to date on the changing trends of the industry, even if you don’t plan on using them.